Flashing and Debugging A Firmware in Detail

 Transfer rate: 9 KB/sec, 753 bytes/write.

-If you see this, the firmware has been successfully flashed 🎉.
+If you see the output above, the firmware has been successfully flashed 🎉.

 4. One‑step flashing (no debugging)